Rendering of GWB Marketplace Looking South on Broadway

 The new station will include a modern, ADA compliant, fully enclosed, air conditioned passenger pavilion and a reconfigured bus concourse, all directly accessible from the street and subway levels.
 The pavilion will house a spacious waiting area, ticketing, information and restrooms, and will provide passengers direct views of the George Washington Bridge from one side and arriving and departing buses from the other.
 A state-of-the art passenger information system will be available throughout the facility.

-Bus operations will be consolidated to the roof top level, opening up the lower levels for the development of the GWBBS Mercado – over 120,000 square feet of new retail space.
-The Mercado will feature an array of first class national and local retail, with a range of food and service options for commuters, and all those who live and work in Washington Heights and neighboring communities.
+Bus operations will be consolidated to the roof top level, opening up the lower levels for the development of the GWB Marketplace Mercado – over 120,000 square feet of new retail space.
+It will feature an array of first class national and local retail, with a range of food and service options for commuters, and all those who live and work in Washington Heights and neighboring communities.

-The GWBBS Redevelopment Project is a public-private partnership (P3) between the Port Authority and a private developer, the GWBBS Development Venture (DV), which is comprised of SJM Partners and Slayton Ventures.
+The GWBBS Redevelopment Project is being developed and led by a private entity, the GWBBS Development Venture (DV), which is comprised of SJM Partners and Slayton Ventures.
 The DV and the Port Authority share the cost of this $183.2 million project.
 The DV is responsible for the construction of both the retail and the bus project components.
 Upon completion, the DV will operate and maintain the retail space and the Port Authority will operate and maintain the bus operations.

 This project is expected to result in 324 direct job-years and direct payroll wages of $19 million.
 It will generate $31.7 million in total regional economic activity